-Villagers in My Lai, Vietnam, massacred by U.S. troops March 16, 1968.
-Photo: Wikimedia Commons The U.S. sent more than 500,000 troops and dropped millions of tons of bombs in an effort to defeat the national liberation struggle of the Vietnamese people.
+Villagers in My Lai, Vietnam, massacred by U.S. troops, March 16, 1968.
+The U.S. sent more than 500,000 troops and dropped millions of tons of bombs in an effort to defeat the national liberation struggle of the Vietnamese people.
 By the time the war ended in America's defeat in 1975, its military had slaughtered some two million Vietnamese civilians and one million Vietnamese soldiers.
 During the war, the U.S. also bombed the small neighboring countries of Laos and Cambodia, killing hundreds of thousands.
-Murdering Congo's Patrice Lumumba, installing the butcher Mobutu, 1961-1997 Eisenhower (R), Kennedy (D), Johnson (D), Nixon (R), Ford (R), Jimmy Carter (D), Ronald Reagan (R), George H.W.
-Bush (R) On January 17, 1961, a firing squad shot to death the Congolese anti-colonialist leader Patrice Lumumba, months after he'd been elected prime minister of the newly founded Republic of the Congo.
-This murder was carried out by Lumumba's Congolese enemies, but it had been called for by President Eisenhower and organized by CIA Director Allen Dulles.
-Murdering Lumumba and then in 1965 installing the brutal regime of Mobutu Sese Seko turned Congo (Zaire) into a bulwark for U.S. intervention in Africa for nearly three decades.
-While global imperialism and Mobutu plundered the country, Congolese people suffered hellish enslavement and destitution.
 Invasion of the Dominican Republic, 1965 Johnson (D) On April 28, 22,000 U.S. troops invaded the Dominican Republic to crush a just, mass uprising against the country's pro-U.S. tyranny.
 Thousands of Dominicans were killed.
 CIA orchestrates bloodbath in Indonesia.
 1965-1966 Johnson (D) In 1965, the reactionary Indonesian military, led by the pro-U.S. General Suharto, as well as other reactionary forces that it unleashed, slaughtered people with wild abandon.
 This was set in motion, backed, and orchestrated by the U.S., which provided the military with equipment, weapons, and ultimately tens of billions of dollars.
 When the bloodletting ended, at least 500,000, perhaps more than a million, had been killed, including members of the Communist Party of Indonesia, trade unionists, intellectuals, teachers, land reform advocates, ordinary peasants, ethnic Chinese, women, and children.
-CIA-organized military coup in Chile, 1973 Nixon (R) On September 11, 1973, the Chilean military, with secret backing from the U.S., carried out a coup against the leftist government of President Salvador Allende.
+CIA-organized military coup in Chile, 1973 On September 11, 1973, the Chilean military, with secret backing from the U.S., carried out a coup against the leftist government of President Salvador Allende.
 More than 3,000 Chilean people were executed, thousands more were "disappeared," and tens of thousands tortured; over 140,000 people were rounded up during the coup, and in the few years that followed, as many as one million people out of Chile's population of 11 million were forced into exile.
-U.S. foments civil war in Angola, 1975-1994 Ford (R), Reagan (R), George H.W.
-Bush (R), Clinton (D) In 1975, when Portugal ended its colonial rule over Angola, and the MPLA, one of the groups that fought for independence, was set to take power, the U.S. began arming, funding, and militarily assisting the reactionary anti-MPLA butchers of UNITA headed by Jonas Savimbi.
-A savage civil war was unleashed which lasted until 2002.
-Some 500,000 were killed, over four million were driven from their homes.
-Supporting Indonesian genocide in East Timor.
-1975-1999 Ford (R), Carter (D), Reagan (R), George H.W.
+U.S. Supports Indonesian genocide in East Timor, 1975-1999 Ford (R), Carter (D), Reagan (R), George H.W.
 Bush (R), Clinton (D) In 1975, President Ford and Secretary of State Kissinger met with Indonesian dictator Suharto and green-lighted Indonesia's invasion of its neighbor, East Timor.
 Up to one-third of the Timorese population, as many as 20,000 people, were killed through massacres and enforced starvation.
 Many Timorese were imprisoned and tortured by a military armed and trained by the U.S. The slaughter continued for almost 25 years.
-U.S. backs El Salvador death squads, 1980-92 Carter (D), Reagan (R), George H.W.
+U.S. backs El Salvador death squads, Contra war in Nicaragua, and genocide in Guatemala.
+1980-92 Carter (D), Reagan (R), George H.W.
 Bush (R)